 Vacation time must be approved in advance by the Village President or designee.
 To satisfy employee preferences and to meet the staffing needs of the Department, discuss vacation plans in advance with your Department Head and/or Supervisor.
 All Village Hall personnel must use or lose their annual allotment of vacation time each calendar year.
-The Village President (or designee) may authorize a Village Officer to carry over to the next calendar year, up to 40 hours of their annual allotment of vacation time where the employee is unable to take his/her entire allotment of vacation time during the calendar year, due to the operational needs of the Village.
+The Village President (or designee) may authorize a Village Officer to carry over to the next calendar year, up to 40 hours of their annual allotment of vacation time during the calendar year, due to the operational needs of the Village.
 Barring such exception, employees will not earn or accrue vacation in excess of the employee's annual allotment.